Hydrogen peroxide poisoning

 This is for information only and not for use in the treatment or management of an actual overdose.
 DO NOT use it to treat or manage an actual overdose.
 If you or someone you are with overdoses, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 Hydrogen peroxide can be poisonous if it is not used correctly.

 Hydrogen peroxide is used in these products:

 - Hair bleach

 Note: Household hydrogen peroxide has a 3% concentration.
 That means it contains 97% water and 3% hydrogen peroxide.
-Hair bleaches usually have a concentration of greater than 6%.
+Hair bleaches are stronger.
+They usually have a concentration of more than 6%.
 Some industrial-strength solutions contain more than 10% hydrogen peroxide.